- Our Work

-Until recently, internal conflict and regional turmoil undermined Uganda's prospects for development, stability and prosperity.
-USAID’s conflict mitigation and reconciliation program has made significant contributions to the return of peace recovery and development to Northern Uganda affected by the 23-year Lord’s Resistance Army (LRA) insurgency, and addresses conflict in the northeast region of Karamoja.
-While peace has begun to solidify in LRA-affected areas, and violent conflicts in other regions have decreased, Uganda still has underlying conditions that could result in conflict such as grievances over land, oil and ethnic divisions.
+For a long time, Uganda suffered internal conflict and regional turmoil that undermined the country’s prospects for development, stability and prosperity.
+In addition to supporting and advancing peace and stability within Uganda, USAID has actively worked to resolve conflict and prevent conflict escalation.
+The Agency’s conflict mitigation and reconciliation program has made significant contributions to the return of peace recovery and development to Northern Uganda, which was affected by the 23-year Lord’s Resistance Army (LRA) insurgency, and addresses conflict in the northeast region of Karamoja.

 Conflict Mitigation and Prevention